andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 ### What makes WorkManager beneficial?
 WorkManager takes care of compatibility issues and follows best practices to execute background work in a battery efficient way.
 It supports Android 4.0+ (API 14+) and provides a simple and flexible API.

-The WorkManager API makes it easy to
+The WorkManager API makes it easy to:
 * schedule background tasks with guaranteed execution
 * schedule periodic background tasks
 * schedule unique (singleton) background tasks